scottbedard/twister/README.md

 #### `parse`

-Convert a string of puzzle notation to a turn object.
-This method is generally only used when interacting with the `execute` method.
+Converts a string of puzzle notation to a turn object.
+This method is generally used to interact with the `execute` method, but is also useful for testing if a piece of notation is valid.

 ```js
 const turn = puzzle.parse('R')